-March 31, 2018 is National Stop the Bleed Day.
-The event was launched by the White House in 2015 to encourage bystanders to intervene and stop bleeding before emergency personnel arrive to the scene of injury.
+May 19, 2022, was National Stop the Bleed Day.
+The event was launched by the White House in 2015 to encourage bystanders to intervene and stop bleeding before emergency personnel arrives at the scene of injury.
 Training bystanders to stop blood loss can avoid otherwise preventable death.
-National Stop the Bleed Day will bring instructors and students together training, free of charge.
+National Stop the Bleed Day will bring instructors and students together for training, free of charge.

-You can help to raise awareness about National Stop the Bleed day in your organization by sharing the following information:
+You can help raise awareness about future National Stop the Bleed days in your organization by sharing the following information:

 - 35% of pre-hospital deaths are due to hemorrhage

 - Of the 147,000 trauma deaths in 2014, 30,000 might have survived with timely hemorrhage control

 - 80% of victims of mass casualties are transported to the hospital by the public

 - Emergency Medical Services (EMS) response times often exceed the five-minute target times for emergency response

 Bleeding Control Classes can be found here: